tweag/sparkle/README.md

 the paths we need to add to the `CLASSPATH`.
 This is done with Cabal hooks (see [./Setup.hs](./Setup.hs)).

+Additionally, the classes need to be found at runtime to load them.
+The main thread can find them, but other threads need to invoke `initializeSparkThread` or `runInSparkThread` from `Control.Distributed.Spark`.

 ### Package

 To package your app as a JAR directly consumable by Spark: